Alert Message Please update your browser.

 Frequently asked questions

-You can move money between your J.P.
-Morgan Self-Directed Investing accounts.
-We complete cash transfers between investment accounts in real time.
-If the transaction requires approval, we’ll process it in real time as soon as it is approved.
+You can move cash between the same type of investment accounts on Chase.com and the Chase Mobile® app.
+For example, John Smith’s Traditional IRA to John Smith’s Traditional IRA.
+We complete cash transfers between investment accounts in real time if you submit the transfer before the cutoff time on a business day.
+If the transaction requires approval, we’ll process it in real time as soon as it’s approved.

-You can set up one-time or repeating contributions to your IRA at chase.com:
+You can set up one-time or repeating contributions to your IRA at chase.com.
+You’ll have the option to make prior-year contributions before Tax Day.
+Contribute cash to your IRA.

 All retirement account distribution requests need to be manually approved.
 As soon as we approve it, we’ll process your transaction in real time.

-No. We don't charge a fee.
-Your delivering institution may assess a fee to transfer funds.
+No, we don't charge a fee to transfer funds into your account.
+However, your delivering institution may assess a fee to transfer funds.
 You should verify any fees with them prior to initiating the funds transfer request.

 We don't charge fees to receive incoming wires.
-Your delivering institution may assess a fee for sending the wire.
+However, your delivering institution may assess a fee for sending the wire.
 You should verify any fees with them prior to initiating the wire transfer.

 These fund transfers are governed by the Transfer Agreement (PDF).

 For J.P.
-Morgan Self-Directed Investing: We complete all one-time, same-day cash transfers between J.P.
-Morgan investment accounts and Chase deposit accounts (checking, savings or money market) as soon as you authorize them.
+Morgan Self-Directed Investing, we complete most one-time, same-day cash transfers between J.P.
+Morgan investment accounts and Chase deposit accounts (checking, savings or money market) as soon as you submit them.

-Yes, with real time processing your funds will be immediately available to trade.
+Yes, for most transfers submitted before the cutoff time on a business day, your funds will be immediately available to trade.

 While we process cash transfers in real time throughout the day, bank account transfer activity is updated when those transactions are hard-posted at approximately 11:59 PM ET.